sysadminmexico/brut3k1t/README.md

 ## 1. Introduction

-__brut3k1t__ is a server-side bruteforce framework that supports dictionary attacks for several protocols.
-The current protocols that are complete and in support are:
+__brut3k1t__ is a  bruteforce framework that supports dictionary attacks for several protocols and services The current protocols that are complete and in support are:

     ----------------